bvongunten/redundancy/README.md

-# redundantobjects
+# Redundancy

-Test of having redundant objects
+Test of having redundant annotations with same RetentionPolicy in multiple modules